lucasvoltera/lucasvoltera/README.md

 👨‍🏫 Taught 3 editions of the Data Analysis with Python course at the university, sharing education and knowledge in the field.

-🚀 Active in programming competitions and hackathons, enhancing my ability to solve problems in a creative and innovative way.

 💼 Data Science Experience:

 * Python 🐍